 - 1) Students take the oral exam only after they have passed all take-home questions. - 2) The oral examination will consist of a meeting involving the student, the comprehensive exam committee, and any other graders of the student's answers who wish to attend.
-Questions will be based on the student's answers to the take-home questions and the student's reading lists; students should carefully prepare responses to all comments on their written questions, so that they may enter into successful conversation during the Oral Exam.
+Questions will be based on the student's answers to the take-home questions and the student's reading lists.
 This meeting takes place within six (6) weeks of notification of passing the written questions.
 Scheduling of the oral must be completed within three (3) weeks of notification of passing the written questions.
 Comps committee members will rate the student's performance during the oral on a pass/fail basis. - 3) These procedures also apply to any retake of the oral; i.e. the retake must be taken within 6 weeks of the first oral. - 4) Students who fail the oral examination will be allowed to retake the oral exam component only one additional time at an appropriate and convenient time for the comps committee and the student. - 5) Students must pass both the take-home and the oral component of the exam in order to officially pass comprehensive examinations and advance to candidacy.